Tag Archive for: jdp

 When we ask Jean-François to explain what a permaculture garden is, he responds on two levels:

-• The technical aspect: Permaculture draws on practices shared around the world, focusing on understanding soil chemistry to minimize human intervention in the soil and its structure.
+• The technical aspect: Permaculture stems from practices shared around the world that focus on observing soil chemistry in order to minimize human intervention in the soil and its structure.
 The goal is to combine specific plant varieties—primarily perennials—to create symbiotic systems, thereby avoiding the use of chemical inputs such as pesticides or fertilizers.

-• The values framework: According to Jeff, permaculture is more than just a practice; it is based on a system of values aimed at “protecting the earth and people, and sharing the surplus.”
+• The value system: According to Jeff, permaculture is more than just a practice; it is based on a value system aimed at “protecting the earth and people, and sharing the surplus.”

 All in all, a permaculture garden is a garden designed with sustainability in mind, based on careful observation of biological ecosystems.
 Cultivated with respect for nature, the seasons, and people, it allows plants to be grown without the use of chemicals.